Memoir vs. Autobiography: What’s the Difference?

 Assess your content - Reflect on the events and experiences you want to share.
 A memoir suits a more focused, thematic exploration, while an autobiography is ideal for a broader, chronological recounting.

-Consider your audience - Think about who you're writing for.
-Memoir readers choose their books because they’re interested in the theme, topic, or story rather than the person.
-Autobiography readers tend to make purchases based on who they’re reading about.
-If you don’t have some fame or following, an autobiography might be a hard sell.
+Consider your target audience - Think about who you're writing for.
+Memoir readers choose their books because they're interested in the theme, topic, or story rather than the person.
+Autobiography readers tend to make purchases based on who they're reading about.
+If you're not a public figure with some fame or following, an autobiography might be a hard sell.

 Reflect on your writing style - Your natural writing style can also guide your choice.
 If you lean towards reflective, emotive storytelling, a memoir might be your forté.
 If you're more comfortable with factual, chronological narratives, consider an autobiography.